stomt/stomt-unreal-plugin/README.md

 ## Labels

 Labels will help you track down user issues.
-Append labels, as for exmaple your game-version or the player position.
+Append labels, as for example your game-version or the player position.

 <img alt="Events" src="http://schukies.io/images/stomt/label.PNG" />